daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **Hyperion** : [Website](https://hyperion-project.org/wiki/Main)

-The software that controls the LEDs independently by sending the right signals to the hardware interface of the lights.
-Hyperion is an open source project under MIT license that can not only be used for the TV but to control lights in general.
-There are other similar softwares such as Boblight.
+yperion is an open source _Ambilight implementation_ under MIT license.
+It is the software that controls the LEDs independently by sending the right signals to the hardware interface of the lights.
+There are other similar softwares such as Boblight but I chose Hyperion for some reason.

 - **Lightberry** : [Website](http://lightberry.eu/)